‘Dragon Ball Super’ Movie: Son Goku Likely To Unlock New Power Level, According To Emergency Awesome

 As for the Ultra Instinct no-show, Schneider may also have a point since Goku, for unknown reasons, totally forgot how to tap into that Godly form.
 It’s worth mentioning that at the end of DBS Episode 131, Goku mentioned during a conversation with Vegeta that he just accidentally achieved Ultra Instinct at the heat of the tourney and no longer remembered how to reach the form.

 Last but not least, the theory about the revival of other universe seems legit, especially if Akira Toriyama intends to expand the Dragon Ball universe even further.
 More universes mean more formidable foes for Goku, Vegeta, and DB Super fighters.
-However, Schneider might have forgotten that Universe 6’s Planet Salada isn’t the original homeworld of the ancient Saiyans.
-As a matter of fact, Universe 7 used to have a Planet Salada, but unfortunately, it imploded following the civil war between Yamoshi and the bad Saiyans.
+However, Schneider might have forgotten that Universe 6’s Planet Sadala isn’t the original homeworld of the ancient Saiyans.
+As a matter of fact, Universe 7 used to have a Planet Sadala, but unfortunately, it imploded following the civil war between Yamoshi and the bad Saiyans.

 Nevertheless, the Emergency Awesome vlogger did a wonderful job providing new insights about the much anticipated Dragon Ball Super movie.